reinaldogpn/makefile/README.md

 # makefile

-These are some versions of a default makefile file I use for my C++ projects.
+These are some versions of a default makefile file I use for my C / C++ projects.
 It works on Windows and Linux (tested on Ubuntu, Pop!OS and Arch so far) with no necessary changes.

 # how it works